 In other markets the company relies more heavily on display ads as well.

-The cost of customer acquisition is getting more and more expensive, buying traffic is eating into the profits of short term loan companies.
-However, it is still the most effective way to get new customers, as the business propositions is pretty straightforward – you need the money, we provide you with it.
+The cost of customer acquisition through is getting expensive and buying traffic is eating into the profits of short term loan companies.

-Considering all that, constant testing of new channels for client acquisition should be priority #1.
+Considering this, constant testing of new channels for client acquisition should be priority #1.
 Some of the channels I would consider:

 - Domain redirects through Zeropark.com platform